-Learn more about the Requirement s Diagram Working In Diagrams
+Learn more about the Requirements Diagram

+Working In Diagrams

 Risk Taxonomy

-Getting to know the Risk Taxonomy
+Getting to know Risk Taxonomy

-Introducing the Risk Taxonomy
+Introducing Risk Taxonomy

-The Risk Taxonomy is a facility to define a comprehensive, stable and reusable set of risk categories that can be applied universally across the system.
+Risk Taxonomy is a facility to define a comprehensive, stable and reusable set of risk categories that can be applied universally across the system.
 This includes definitions of Threats, Loss type, Contact Frequency, Loss Magnitude, Risks and more.
-It is based on the Open Group Standard for Risk Taxonomy (OR-T) and provides a toolbox and diagrams for defining the Taxonomy.
+It is based on the Open Group Standard for Risk Taxonomy (OR-T) and provides Toolbox pages and diagrams for defining the Taxonomy.